 There also are a number of boutique options along Ocean Avenue that sit within a few blocks of both the beach and Santa Monica Pier.
 This includes the Hotel Shangri-La and The Georgian Hotel, both of which boast Art Deco style that dates back to the 1930s.
 Each hotel is multiple stories, and each features unobstructed sweeping views of the Pacific Ocean.
 The Hotel Shangri-La has the added benefit of the only rooftop bar in Santa Monica, ONYX.
-For budget hotel options in Santa Monica, there’s the Seaview Hotel, Ocean Lodge Hotel Santa Monica Beach, and The Hotel California, all of which are located on Ocean Avenue just a few blocks to the pier.
+If you're looking for something more private, The Cottage offers vacation rentals with a three-night minimum.
+For budget hotel options in Santa Monica, there’s the Seaview Hotel, Ocean Lodge Hotel Santa Monica Beach, and Sea Blue Hotel, all of which are located on Ocean Avenue just a few blocks to the pier.

 Within a 15-Minute Walk